Full Truck Load (FTL) vs Less Than Truck Load (LTL)

 | Capacity | 8–40+ cubic metres (full vehicle) | 1–8 cubic metres (your portion) |

-| Pricing Model | Fixed per vehicle (from £400–£1,200+ depending on distance) | Per cubic metre or weight (from £50+) |
+| Pricing Model | Fixed per vehicle based on distance and specification | Per cubic metre or weight; distance-scaled |

-| Per-Unit Cost | Lower when fully loaded; highest value on volume | Higher per-unit; economical for small loads |
+| Per-Unit Cost | Lower when fully loaded; best value on volume | Higher per-unit; economical for small loads |

-| Routing | Direct point-to-point | Multiple stops; consolidation centres |
+| Routing | Direct point-to-point | Consolidated with variable stops |

-| Flexibility | You control collection/delivery windows | Fixed schedules; less customisation |
+| Flexibility | You control collection and delivery windows | Fixed consolidation schedules |

-| Risk & Handling | Dedicated driver; minimal handling; ideal for fragile/high-value | Multiple handlers; standard packaging recommended |
+| Risk & Handling | Dedicated driver; minimal handling; ideal for fragile or high-value | Multiple handlers; standard packaging recommended |

 | Best For | Large volumes, urgent deadlines, valuable goods | Small consignments, flexible timelines, cost-focused |